Eddie Futch

 Eddie Futch (August 9, 1911 – October 10, 2001) was an American boxing trainer.
 Among the fighters he trained are Joe Frazier, Ken Norton, Larry Holmes, and Trevor Berbick, four of the five men to defeat Muhammad Ali.
 Futch also trained Riddick Bowe and Montell Griffin when they handed future Hall of Fame fighters Evander Holyfield and Roy Jones Jr. their first professional defeats.
 In Baltimore, Maryland, the Futch Gym boxing gymnasium is named after the trainer.
 He also trained Ireland’s first ever WBC World Champion, Wayne McCullough.
-Eddie Futch was married to Eva Marlene Futch from March 21, 1996 until his death.
+Eddie Futch was married to Eva Marlene Futch from March 21, 1996, until his death.
 Futch often called her "The love of his life."

 Youth and amateur career

 Futch was born in Hillsboro, Mississippi, but moved with his family to Detroit, Michigan when he was five years old.
 They lived in the Black Bottom section of the town.
-Always a talented athlete, he started off as a track man (athletics) in grammar school and when a teenager, played semi-professional basketball with the Moreland YMCA Flashes.
+Always a talented athlete, he started off running track in grammar school and when a teenager, played semi-professional basketball with the Moreland YMCA Flashes.
 He planned to attend the YMCA College School at the University of Chicago, but when the Great Depression happened, he was forced to continue his job at the Wolverine Hotel to support his family.
-Here is where he trained promoter and trainer Don Arnott.
+Here is where he met promoter and trainer Don Arnott.

 In 1932, Futch won the Detroit Athletic Association Lightweight Championship, and in 1935, he won the Detroit Golden Gloves Championship.
 He trained at the same gym as Joe Louis, the Brewster Recreation Center Gym, and often sparred with the future champion.
 A heart murmur prevented Futch from turning professional, and he began training boxers.